rotki/rotki/docs/api.rst

         Content-Type: application/zip

         {
+            "result": {
-            "result": [
+              "entries": [
                 { "address": "0x9531c059098e3d194ff87febb587ab07b30b1306", "name": "My dear friend Tom", "blockchain": "eth" }, { "address": "0x8A4973ABBCEd48596D6D79ac6B53Ceda65e342CD", "name": "Neighbour Frank", "blockchain": "eth" }
                ],
+              "entries_found": 1,
+              "entries_total": 3
+            },
             "message": ""
         }

-    :resjson object result: A dictionary of mappings.
-Address -> name.
+    :resjson object entries: An array of address objects.
+Each entry is composed of the address under the ``"address"`` key and other metadata like ``"name"`` and ``"blockchain"`` for each address.
+    :resjson int entries_found: The number of entries found for the current filter.
+Ignores pagination.
+    :resjson int entries_total: The number of total entries ignoring all filters.
     :resjson str message: Error message if any errors occurred.
     :statuscode 200: Mappings were returned successfully.
     :statuscode 400: Provided JSON is in some way malformed.